kennyfrc/cami.js/docs/api/reactive_element.md

 <a name="ReactiveElement+invalidateQueries"></a>

 ### reactiveElement.invalidateQueries(queryKey) ⇒ <code>void</code>
-Invalidates the queries with the given key, causing them to refetch if needed.
+Invalidates the queries with the given key by clearing the cache.
+To reflect the latest state in the UI, one will still need to manually refetch the data after invalidation.
 This method is particularly useful when used in conjunction with mutations, such as in the `onSettled` callback, to ensure that the UI reflects the latest state.

 **Kind**: instance method of [<code>ReactiveElement</code>](#ReactiveElement)